polyfem/polyfem/README.md

 Compilation
 -----------

-All the dependencies required to build the code are included.
+All the C++ dependencies required to build the code are included.
 It should work on Windows, macOS and Linux, and it should build out of the box with CMake:

     mkdir build
     cd build
     cmake ..
     make -j4

-On Linux you need `zenity` for the file dialog window to work.
-On macOS and Windows it should use the native windows directly.
+On Linux `zenity` is required for the file dialog window to work.
+On macOS and Windows the native windows are used directly.
-Note that the formula for higher order bases and quadrature points are pre-computed using Python.
-CMake can call those python as part of the compilation process, but by default this automatic generation is disabled, since it requires a working python installation and additional packages (`sympy` and `quadpy`).
+The formula for higher order bases are computed at CMake time using an external python script.
+Consequently, PolyFEM requires a working installation of Python and some additional packages in order to build correctly:

+- `numpy` and `sympy`
+- `quadpy` (optional)

 Usage